maxiH137/wear/README.md

 - **raw (130GB)**: Raw, per-subject video and inertial data

 ## Reproduce Experiments from TA-DA
-Once having installed requirements, one can rerun experiments by running the `main.py` script:
+Once having installed requirements, one can rerun experiments by running the `create_features_and_annotations_mod.py` for data augmentation and the `main.py` script for the experiment:

 ````
 python create_features_and_annotations_mod.py --config ./configs/60_frames_30_stride/tridet_inertial_aug.yaml